SAP-samples/btp-cf-cap-multitenant-susaas/docu/3-advanced/8-integrate-sap-api-management/README.md

 >**Sample**<br>
->cf brs cfapps.eu10.hana.ondemand.com susaas-apim-route-service --hostname abc84d15trial-dev-susaas-api-srv -c '{\"api_name\":\"SusaaS-API-Proxy\"}'
+>cf brs cfapps.eu10.hana.ondemand.com susaas-apim-route-service --hostname dev-susaas-api-srv -c '{\"api_name\":\"SusaaS-API-Proxy\"}'

 > **Important** - The command might differ depending on your cf CLI version.
 You can use *cf brs --help* to find the correct command related to your cf CLI version.
 Also make sure to change the change the API service domain in case of Custom Domain usage.